-Integrated Devices

-Date/Time

-Date Sets the computer date in MM/DD/YYYY format.
+Integrated Devices Date/Time Date Sets the computer date in MM/DD/YYYY format.
 Changes to the date format take effect immediately.
 Time Sets the computer time in HH/MM/SS 24-hour format.
 You can select between a 12-hour or 24-hour clock.
 Changes to the time format take effect immediately.

-Camera
+Table 43.
+System Setup options-Integrated Devices menu (continued)

-Enable Camera Enables the camera.
+Integrated Devices Camera Enable Camera Enables the camera.
 By default, the Enable Camera option is enabled.
 NOTE: Depending on the configuration ordered, the camera setup option may not be available.

-Audio

-Enable Audio Enables all integrated audio controller.
+Audio Enable Audio Enables all integrated audio controller.
 By default, all the options are enabled.
 Enable Microphone Enables the microphone.

-Table 44.
-System Setup options-Integrated Devices menu (continued)

-Integrated Devices By default, the Enable Microphone option is enabled.
+By default, the Enable Microphone option is enabled.
 NOTE: Depending on the configuration ordered, the microphone setup option may not be available.
 Enable Internal Speaker Enables the internal speaker.
 By default, the Enable Internal Speaker option is enabled.
 USB/Thunderbolt Configuration Enable External USB Ports Enables the external USB ports.
 By default, the Enable External USB Ports option is enabled.
-NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options .
+NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 Enable USB Boot Support Enables booting from USB mass storage devices that are connected to external USB ports.
 By default, the Enable USB Boot Support option is enabled.
-NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options .
+NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 Enable Thunderbolt Technology Support Enable Thunderbolt Technology Support Enables the associated ports and adapters for Thunderbolt Technology support.
 By default, the Enable Thunderbolt Technology Support option is enabled.
-NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options .
+NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 Enable Thunderbolt Boot Support Enable Thunderbolt Boot Support Enables the Thunderbolt adapter-peripheral device and USB devices that are connected to the Thunderbolt adapter to be used during BIOS Preboot.
 By default, the Enable Thunderbolt Boot Support option is disabled.
-NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options .
-Disable USB4 PCIE Tunneling Disables the USB4 PCIE Tunneling option.
+NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
+Disable USB4 PCIE Tunneling Disable USB4 PCIE Tunneling Disables the USB4 PCIE Tunneling option.
 By default, the Disable USB4 PCIE Tunneling option is disabled.
-NOTE: To view this option, enable Advanced Setup mode as described in Entering BIOS Setup program .
-Video/Power only on Type-C Ports Enables or disables the Type-C port functionality to video or only power.
-By default, the Video/Power only on Type-C Ports option is disabled.
-NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options .
-Type-C Dock Override Enables or disables to use connected Type-C Dell Dock to provide data stream with external USB ports disabled.
-When Type-C Dock override is enabled, the Video/Audio/LAN submenu is activated.
-By default, the Type-C Dock Override option is enabled.
-NOTE: To view this option, enable Advanced Setup mode as described in Entering BIOS Setup program .

-Table 44.
+Table 43.
 System Setup options-Integrated Devices menu (continued)